saranchandru11/n8n-workflows/README.md

 A collection of AI-powered automation workflows built with [n8n](https://n8n.io) and [Claude AI](https://anthropic.com) by a student learning AI automation.

+---

 ⚠️ **SECURITY WARNING:** All workflow files contain placeholders instead of real API keys.
 Never commit actual credentials to GitHub.
-See [Security Best Practices](#security-best-practices) below.
+See [Security Best Practices](#-security-best-practices) below.

 ---